wr-lloyd/ncroofingservice-website/README.md

-# B&C Roofing and Repair - Website
+# NC Roofing Service and Repair - Website

-A modern, conversion-optimized website for B&C Roofing and Repair, built with Next.js 14, TypeScript, and Tailwind CSS.
+A modern, conversion-optimized website for NC Roofing Service and Repair, built with Next.js 14, TypeScript, and Tailwind CSS.

 ## Features